niclaszll/aws-kops-quickstarter/README.md

 # AWS kOps Quickstarter

-This repository provides a quick-start solution to manage Kubernetes clusters on AWS using kOps and the awscli.
-No local installation is required, all interaction is done via an interactive shell session in inside the Docker container.
+This repository provides a quick-start solution to manage Kubernetes clusters on AWS using kOps and the aws-cli.
+No local installation is required, all interaction is done via an interactive shell session inside the Docker container.

 ## Usage